Humanities 103-104 syllabus (static version) 2020-21

 The college welcomes requests for accommodations related to disability and will grant those that are determined to be reasonable and maintain the integrity of a program or curriculum.
 To make such a request or to begin a conversation about a possible request, please contact the Office of Academic Access and Disability Resources, which is located in the Center for Teaching and Learning in the E.H.
 Little Library: Beth Bleil, Director, firstname.lastname@example.org, 704-894-2129; or Alysen Beaty, Assistant Director, email@example.com, 704-894-2939.
 It is best to submit accommodation requests within the drop/add period; however, requests can be made at any time in the semester.
 Please keep in mind that accommodations are not retroactive.

 We send a survey in early August to check on everyone’s time zone and internet access, hardware, and work space.
 If you have any trouble at all accessing the course, our meetings and discussions, the readings or videos or screenings, for any reason, please let me know right away.
+Keep us updated on any changes to your ability to access the course materials or meetings.
 We will make it right.

 Should there be a conflict between any class session, activity, or assignment and a religious holiday or observance important in your faith, let your teacher and fellow know in advance that you’ll be away from class or course work.

 Far from being a simple pen-and-ink statement, Davidson’s Honor Code is a declaration by the entire college community that the honorable course is the most just, and therefore the best.

 Students benefit from a unique set of freedoms when they sign the Honor Code: from the prevalence of take-home tests and unproctored, self-scheduled final exams to campus announcements that seek to reunite found belongings and money with the people who lost them, the privileges of the Honor Code are numerous, but its true impact is much deeper.